-Registration for the Fall 2020 TreeKeepers Course is now closed.
-Complete this form to be informed about upcoming TreeKeepers courses!
+Registration for the Spring 2021 TreeKeepers Course is now closed.
+Complete this form to be informed about the upcoming TreeKeepers courses.

 The TreeKeepers certification program, which Openlands began in 1991, has trained nearly 2,000 volunteers to conserve, protect, and advocate for the region’s urban forest.
 To become certified as a TreeKeeper, participants must complete the course requirements listed below and pledge to volunteer after graduation.
 Once certified, TreeKeepers can host volunteer workdays, attend advanced trainings, adopt city trees, and help maintain public parks.